 - Future growth – Whether you want a switch for your home or your office, one factor you need to consider when making a purchase is future growth.
 For an increasingly digital space, you might want to buy a switch that can scale.
 Plus, if you’re planning to invest in a future proof model, look for options that offer a lifetime warranty.

 - Set-up – If you want to set up a moderately-sized home network but you aren’t tech-savvy, you can opt for a switch with a plug-and-play design.
 It requires no configuration and software installation.
 However, if you want control over your network, you might want to look for advanced features that let you manage or troubleshoot issues.

 Unmanaged or Managed Network Switch: Which One Is Better?

+There are some key differences between unmanaged switches and managed switches.
 An unmanaged switch is suitable for smaller networks, particularly for homeowners with limited IT and tech knowledge.
 A managed switch, on the other hand, is ideal for large networks that require greater control over their traffic to achieve optimal network performance.
 The average homeowner doesn’t need a managed switch.
 However, in a smart home, a network switch is crucial as it allows you to connect multiple devices to your home network.